Comparing Economic Systems

 Feudal societies generally do not exist today, apart from some small pockets in extremely under-developed parts of the world.

 Communist economic systems are also known as “non-market socialism”.
 The factories and materials are “owned” entirely by everyone in the economy.
-The central planning agency determines who much of each item is produced, and who gets the finished products.
+The central planning agency determines how much of each item is produced, and who gets the finished products.
 For example, the central planning agency would decide how many shoes are produced, and then distribute the shoes to all the people it determines needs them the most.

 People are paid a certain amount by the government, and then are allowed to buy only certain types of items.
 If they want something that they do not have permission to buy, they need to request permission.
 The central planner then takes the requests and uses them to determine which factories are producing how much of each item.
 Since the central planner is deciding how much of each item is being produced, they generally also choose what kinds of work people do.
 In theory, this is based on people’s strengths – strong, healthy workers might be manual laborers, while very smart people would be researchers.
 People are given a set of jobs to choose from based on what the economy needs the most of at that time.